keymapperorg/KeyMapper/docs/user-guide/triggers.md

 Add `.debug` or `.ci` to the end of all `io.github.sds100.keymapper` instances in the action, extra and package if your Key Mapper build is a debug or ci build respectively.

+### Detect Trigger When Screen is Off (ROOT, 2.0.0+)

+These are the buttons which can be detected when the screen is off.
+Let the developer know about any keys you would also like to be supported.

+* Volume Up
+* Volume Down
+* Headset button